diablo1342/diablo1342/README.md

 # 👋 Hi, I’m Arush Das

-Undergraduate student at the University of Maryland (UMD) majoring in Computer Engineering with a strong focus on AI/ML, data science, and web development.
+I'm an undergraduate student at the University of Maryland (UMD) majoring in Computer Engineering with a strong focus on AI/ML, data science, and web development.

 I’m passionate about building projects that combine machine learning, backend systems, and data analytics — and I especially enjoy integrating APIs to connect applications with real-world data and services.